 His main research interest is the application of PBPK modeling to conduct interspecies extrapolation for toxicology or human health risk assessment.
 His research project focuses on using PBPK modeling to predict tissue residues and withdrawal time for veterinary medicines in food-producing animals.

 Drs.
 Cathy Sparks, Pradeep Malreddy present sessions

 Drs.
-Cathy Sparks and Pradeep Malreddy presented concurrent sessions on "Incorporating Active Learning into a Large Enrollment Veterinary Anatomy Course" at the Lilly Conference on Teaching for Active and Engaged Learning Feb.
-28 in Anaheim, Calif.
+Cathy Sparks and Pradeep Malreddy presented concurrent sessions on "Incorporating Active Learning into a Large Enrollment Veterinary Anatomy Course" at the Lilly Conference on Teaching for Active and Engaged Learning on Feb.
+28, 2019.

 Miriam Martin, Andrew Curtis earn multiple scholarships

-Two PhD students in Dr. Hans Coetzee's lab, Miriam Martin and Andrew Curtis, have each received two scholarships: Dr. Albert L. Burroughs Memorial Awards and Dr. Leo and Gloria Whitehair Graduate Research Enhancement Endowment Awards.
+PhD students in Dr. Hans Coetzee's lab, Miriam Martin and Andrew Curtis, have each received two scholarships: Albert L. Burroughs Memorial Awards and Leo and Gloria Whitehair Graduate Research Enhancement Endowment Awards.

 Other faculty, staff and student recognition

 Gail Eyestone was selected as the recipient of the 2019 President's Award of Excellence for Unclassified Professionals in recognition of her 17 years of professional service at Kansas State.

 Lt.
 Col. Mark Weiss has been recognized by the Civil Air Patrol's North Central Region as 2019 MGen Jeanne Holm Aerospace Education Officer of the Year.
 He will be presented with his award at the joint NCR/Missouri Conference in Jefferson City, Mo.